praneeth323/praneeth323.github.io/README.md

 @copyright Delish

-And there are also different sauces which makes pizza delecious
+And there are also different sauces which makes pizza delicious
 1. Alfredo sauce
 2. Garlic parmesan
 3. Barbeque sauce